What is financial liquidity?

 Examples of less-liquid assets

 Other examples of illiquid assets include fine art, collectibles, jewelry, private company interests and cars.
 For businesses, equipment and inventory are illiquid.
-Think of it this way: if you have to find a buyer, and the item is unique and/or of high value, it’s likely less liquid.
+Think of it this way: If you have to find a buyer, and the item is unique and/or of high value, it’s likely less liquid.

 Think of liquidity as a scale, not as an absolute category.
 For example, crypto is considered liquid, but it’s less liquid than cash because of the time it takes to turn cryptocurrency into cash.
-Same with bonds.
-Bonds are less liquid than stocks, but more liquid than real estate.

 How to measure financial liquidity

-You can measure liquidity with a handful of different ratios.
+You can measure financial liquidity with a handful of different ratios.
 Investors and creditors use these ratios to determine if a company can cover its short-term obligations and to what extent.
 Lenders can also use these ratios to help determine creditworthiness.
-Here are the most common ones:

 Current ratio = Current assets / Current liabilities

 Quick ratio: Sometimes called the acid-test ratio, the quick ratio is identical to the current ratio but excludes less liquid assets such as inventory and prepaid expenses.
 You’d use this formula to find a more exact measure of a company’s ability to pay its obligations.
 For instance, a quick ratio of less than one indicates bankruptcy risk.
 If a company’s creditors all call in their loans, there’s not enough cash to cover.
-The quick ratio is a more conservative take than the current ratio.
+The quick ratio is a more conservative application of the current ratio.

 Quick ratio = (Cash and cash equivalents + Accounts receivable + Marketable securities) / Current liabilities